MNGlobalInvest/mn-global-investment-holdings/README.md

 Architects and maintains all technological infrastructure, automation systems, and security protocols supporting Bitcoin accumulation operations.

 **Advisory Council**
-*(To be expanded as organizational scale and complexity warrant additional specialized expertise in areas such as legal compliance, cybersecurity, institutional custody, and financial engineering.)*
+*(To be expanded as organizational scale and complexity warrant additional specialized expertise in areas such as legal compliance, cybersecurity, professional custody, and financial engineering.)*

 ---